Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 While dynamic range does get reduced often in modern productions, it still feels unnatural to strip it away too much.

-As listeners, we expect to hear a certain amount of change in dynamics throughout a song, and squashing the dynamics can make things sound too aggressive, which is ultimately fatiguing to our ears.
-So don’t feel like you have to place a compressor on every track in order to make it work well with other plugins.
+As listeners, we expect to hear a certain amount of change in dynamics throughout a song, and squashing the dynamics can make things sound too aggressive, ultimately fatiguing our ears.
+So don’t feel like you have to place a compressor on every track to make it work well with other plugins.

-These examples of compressor placement are intended to show you how they can be useful if you are dealing with a track that varies wildly in level.
-These are tracks that you might be constantly adjusting the fader for, automating levels, or automating effect levels to get them to sit right in the mix.
+These examples of compressor placement are intended to show you how they can be helpful if you deal with a track that varies wildly in level.
+You might constantly adjust the fader for these tracks, automating levels, or automating effect levels to get them to sit in the mix.

 In these cases, placing compression before additional processing will help smooth the signal out before you try to improve it with other plugins.
 This will make it easier to adjust those other plugins and get the sound that you want out of your tracks!